dotnet/spark/docs/coding-guidelines/new-functions.md

-Minium requirements for implementing Spark API functions
+Minimum Requirements for Implementing Spark API Functions
 ======================================================

 This document describes the minimum requirements for contributing new Spark API functions to dotnet/spark.